Cityscape of Zagreb, Croatia (an Atlantis site).

 Overview

-While the early history of the region is uncertain, we know that the settlement of Zagreb was officially underway by the end of the 11th century.
+While the early history of the region is uncertain, it is known that the settlement of Zagreb was officially underway by the end of the 11th century.
 In the twentieth century, Croatia had its share of foreign conflict, but it finally emerged as a sovereign country with its War of Independence in the 1990s.
-Today, Zagreb is a thriving capital city of approximately 790,000 people, and it is an important hub for international commerce.
+Today, Zagreb is a thriving capital city and an important hub for international commerce.

 Destination Information